sail-sg/sailcompass/README.md

 SailCompass encompasses three major SEA languages and covers eight primary tasks using 14 datasets, spanning three task types: generation, multiple-choice questions, and classification.

+Please refer to [SailCompass Paper]( https://arxiv.org/pdf/2412.01186) for more details.

 ### Environment Setup

 We use [OpenCompass](https://github.com/open-compass/opencompass) to evaluate the models.
 To install the required packages, run the following command under this folder: